open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 **[1]:** Signals that there is only in-process communication not using a "real" network protocol in cases where network attributes would normally be expected.
 Usually all other network attributes can be left out in that case.

-`network.type` has the following list of well-known values.
+`net.sock.family` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used, otherwise a custom value MAY be used.

 | Value  | Description |
 |---|---|